sudofolk/rehack_archlinux_gmawd/README.md

 a lot of this is shit too, it is a reverse engineering project that i've been working on for a little while i guess water the implications.
-Linux gmod cheat chromium x86_64, this has a lot of dynamic techniques

-its a development tool, for a cheat, that has a few hacks innit
+Linux gmod cheat chromium x86_64, this has a lot of dynamic techniques i'll start working on it again when i have the ability to dual boot windows and linux.. need a 1TB SSD. its a development tool, for a cheat, that has a few hacks innit

 todo ;;